5 WAYS TO GET YOUR KITCHEN FROM BASIC TO BEAUTIFUL

 2. Island Decoration

-Instead of the normal overhang for an island we wanted end panels that went to the edge of the stone.
+Instead of the normal overhang for an island, we wanted end panels that went to the edge of the stone.
 This gives it a more square solid look with decorative features on either side.
 Very expensive but this in itself will change the look of the whole kitchen.

 3. Hide the Microwave (as much as possible)

-We went back and forth on where to put the microwave, but decided to keep it hidden in the base cabinet all the way to the right where you will barely see it upon entering the house.
+We went back and forth on where to put the microwave but decided to keep it hidden in the base cabinet all the way to the right where you will barely see it upon entering the house.
 I hate the look of microwaves, especially above the stove.

 4. Decorative Hood Over the Range

 This is a given, it’s obvious, but oh boy is it not cheap.
-It’s worth it because it becomes the eye-catcher.
+It’s worth it because it becomes an eye-catcher.
 Is it rustic?
 Industrial?
 French Country?
 It sets the tone and the aesthetic of the kitchen itself.
 We are talking about adding a wood element to it but we’ll decide that when it comes in.
-Otherwise it will come in all white to match the cabinets.
+Otherwise, it will come in all white to match the cabinets.

 5. Tile / Backsplash

-Rather than subway tile just behind the stove we are planning to do the herringbone pattern up the entire wall.
+Rather than subway tile just behind the stove, we are planning to do the herringbone pattern up the entire wall.
 Not only will it keep everything clean (and easy to clean) but it now transforms that wall to be somewhat of a feature wall.

-Below is my process from mood board, to finishes.
+Below is my process from mood board to finishes.
 Next will be the light fixtures and decor.
 But I can’t wait to see this kitchen come together!

 QUICK UPDATE AND MOOD BOARD

 The last two weeks have been major for the house!
-Electrical and plumbing are done, framing set, our HVAC units are waiting to be put in, and now they are getting ready for dry wall.
+Electrical and plumbing are done, framing set, our HVAC units are waiting to be put in, and now they are getting ready for drywall.
 We finalized the kitchen layout down to the inch, and above is the mood board for the finishes I made.
 Going through the whole process, it helped to have a clear vision of what the end result would be.
 We actually kept to it for the most part, which isn’t hard when it’s mostly just white.
 I just couldn’t resist the countertops we chose (which are different from above) I mean look at those veins!!
 A few other things changed, and I won’t bore you with the specifics because a lot of it had to do with measuring this and fitting that… but regardless what I envisioned is actually coming to be, which is so crazy and so exciting!!

 OUR FINAL CHOICE OF FINISHES

 What do you guys think?
 Not enough color?
 Too much white?
 I think it’s going to be so pretty but I’m interested to hear what you all think!
-The tiled wall is 90% set with beveled XL subway tile in herringbone pattern.
+The tiled wall is 90% set with beveled XL subway tile in a herringbone pattern.
 Or should we do something else?
 List your ideas in the comments below, I truly want to know!